GeneCloud1485/Drama-in-History/docs/4_combat/combat.md

 Pools are then rolled and the results calculated.
 Remember that critical hits will increase the number of successes.

 The winner is the person with the highest number of successes, the number of successes must be TWO or more to be a successful 'hit'.
+Tied results are resolved by whoever has momentum at this point.

 [TODO bonus pattern matching in the pool for special outcomes]